-Boccalino restaurant review - Seoul, South Korea
+Boccalino restaurant - Seoul, South Korea

 Visually, New York-based AvroKo has fostered the balance by drawing on and combining multiple stages of Italian design, from modernism to 19th-century classical motifs.
 Thus at the heart of the restaurant a chandelier made up of over 100 individually-blown glass lenses sparkles over a long, sleek central table where patrons dine communally in the evening hours, and floor to ceiling windows illuminate surfaces of marble or Venetian plaster splashed with bold geometric patterns.